EOSIO/Documentation/TechnicalWhitePaper.md

 ## Sequential Performance

 There are some applications that just cannot be implemented with parallel algorithms due to sequentially dependent steps.
 Applications such as exchanges need enough sequential performance to handle high volumes.
-Therefore the platform should support fast sequential performance.
+Therefore, the platform should support fast sequential performance.

 ## Parallel Performance